Hanqaqa/Arduino_Tensorflow_Gesture_Recognition/README.md

 ## IMU Classifier

 Lastly we simply put the `model.h` we obtained in the last step in our working folder.
 Compile the `.ino` program and upload it into the Arduino and the program is ready to go.
+[Youtube video](https://www.youtube.com/watch?v=UlTW5wlSB3c)

+Some considerations to take into account are:

+- The Neural Network is very sensitive to the position, inclination, velocity and acceleration of the movements you record.
+So try to keep the Arduino in the same spot during the recording and later during the predictions

+- TensorFlow Lite in microcontrollers can deal with much more complex Neural Networks, like several layers deep and complex layers such as convolutional ones.
+But keep in mind that bigger isn't always better.
+As there are two main problems with this approach:

+    - Training will be slower, and the Neural Network might not find a local minima and never converge.
+Outputting worse than random results
+    - Compiling will take longer and take up more space in the microcontroller.

+- Even though processing a Neural Network is very resource heavy on the microcontroller.
+The measured current draw between the microcontroller on idle (17 mA) and using a Neural Net (21 mA) was a 20% difference, although the device I used for measuring has a precission of +- 2 mA, so results may not be all that accurate.